Custom Search

 Gears

-Gears and effort force
+Gears effort force vs. load force.

 The effort force can be expressed as

-F = W (r1 r2 .. rn) / (R1 R2 ..
-Rn) (1)
+F = W (r1 r2 .. rn ) / (R1 R2 ..
+Rn ) (1)

 where

-F = effort force (N, lb)
+F = effort force (N, lbf)

 r = gear wheel inside diameter (m, in)